-There is a hand full of professionals in the world that require you to be honest with them about your particular situation when requesting services for them to provide the best possible care you deserve.
-They, in turn, should ensure your privacy and confidentiality when you share some of your most personal and emotional information about yourself.
-Maybe this will help you relate to what I’m talking about; Most of us had had that moment when we had to switch to a new doctor, financial advisor, accountant or lawyer from one we’ve had, and been comfortable with for years; It’s painful… almost as difficult as going on a new first date again.
-Well, I fall into this small elite category of professionals, as a Trichologist, with over 30 years of experience and documented success stories, and I want to build a relationship of TRUST with you as I bring you some facts about Alopecia (a-lo-pe-ci-a).
-I’ll explain what that is shortly.
+There are some professionals in the world that require you to be honest with them about your particular situation when requesting hair loss services for them, so they can provide the best possible care you deserve.
+They, in turn, should ensure your privacy and confidentiality when you share your most personal and emotional information about yourself.
+Maybe this will help you relate to what I’m talking about;

-On the other hand, stepping out “Boldly Bald” as a “Fashion Statement” is not for everyone which is the case for most of my clients or those that contact me for consultation and perhaps, it not for you either.
-The type of hair loss or balding that my clients and contacts were experiencing impacts one’s self-esteem and confidence.
+On the other hand, stepping out “Boldly Bald” as a “Fashion Statement” is not for everyone which is the case for most of my clients or those that contact me for a consultation, and perhaps, it is not for you either.
+The type of hair loss or balding that my clients are experiencing impacts one’s self-esteem and confidence.
 When that happens, it zaps your joy.
 This is more than the occasional shedding of a few strands of hair on the bathroom floor or in the sink.
 It’s been reported that 37 % of women 80 years and older may start to see their hair thinning due to hormonal changes and eventually full baldness.
 However, in my practice, I’m seeing clients experiencing this at a much younger age.
 I am coining the phase ‘Fashion of Chance” one that is not trendy or popular.

 Earlier I promised I would provide more detail on Alopecia.
 Alopecia is the Latin word for “hair loss” that can affect men, women, and children, and can be due to a range of conditions including hormonal changes.
 It’s categorized as types, creating more unwanted hair loss or “Fashion of Chance.”